binarly-io/efiXplorer/README.md

   <img alt="logo" src="https://raw.githubusercontent.com/binarly-io/efiXplorer/5c21f355c41e74af4a7cd1659780a71f76f5d2c1/pics/efiXplorer_logo.png" width="45%">
 </p>

-**efiXplorer** - IDA plugin for UEFI firmware analysis and reverse engineering automation
+**efiXplorer** - IDA plugin for UEFI firmware analysis and reverse engineering automation.

 **Supported versions of Hex-Rays products:** everytime we focus on last versions of IDA and Decompiler because we try to use most recent features from new SDK releases.
 That means we tested only on recent versions of Hex-Rays products and do not guarantee stable work on previous generations.